SaraAGithub-Portfolio/Movies_API/README.md

 ## Using the API with Postman

+You can view all movies and reviews based on title, ImdbId, genre or release date.

+**However** if you want to post a review, you should register and create a review with `Postman`.

 Below is an  example of how to use the API with Postman for registering a user:

 ### 1. Register a User